ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 };
 ```

-By default, TLS/SSL is enabled as the default transport level security protocol and the certificate verification is set as required.
+By default, TLS/SSL is enabled as the default transport-level security protocol, and the certificate verification is set as required.
-This optional protocol definition can be configured with the `enum` field, `security`, in each of the configuration type described above.
+This optional protocol definition can be configured with the `security` `enum` field in each of the configuration types described above.

-Options available with the field, `security` are as follows.
+The options available with the `security` field are as follows.

 1. `SSL` - As same as the default TLS/SSL protocol
-2. `START_TLS_NEVER` - Disables both TLS/SSL and STARTTLS protocols and allows only the unencrypted transport level communication
+2. `START_TLS_NEVER` - Disables both TLS/SSL and STARTTLS protocols and allows only the unencrypted transport-level communication
-3. `START_TLS_ALWAYS` - Makes it mandatory to use secure STARTTLS protocol
+3. `START_TLS_ALWAYS` - Makes it mandatory to use the secure STARTTLS protocol
-4. `START_TLS_AUTO` - Enables STARTTLS protocol which would switch to unsecure communication mode if the secure STARTTLS mode is not available in the server
+4. `START_TLS_AUTO` - Enables the STARTTLS protocol, which would switch to the unsecured communication mode if the secure STARTTLS mode is not available in the server

-Following is an example of using the field, `security` in the SMTP client with `START_TLS_AUTO` mode.
+The following is an example of using the `security` field in the SMTP client with the `START_TLS_AUTO` mode.

 ```ballerina
 email:SmtpConfiguration smtpConfig = {